a portal between real + imagined + possible worlds

 ‘We all absolutely loved Bureau d’Exchange!
 I really like the anonymous element.
 I keep trying to imagine what the previous owner is like.
 Hope you get to take it to lots of other places.’

-Thanks to Adelaide Central School of Art for supporting Bureau d’Exchange and the fabulous Sam Roberts for the photographs.
+Thanks to Susan Charlton who captured the essence of the work in words, to Adelaide Central School of Art for supporting Bureau d’Exchange, and Sam Roberts for the photos.